matthewg42/Mutila/README.md

 ### Heartbeat

-Mutila's *Heartbeat* class can be used to blink and LED with variable patterns to give some diagnostic information about the state of the program without needed a more sophisticated display.
+Mutila's *Heartbeat* class can be used to blink an LED with various patterns to give some diagnostic information about the state of the program without needed a more sophisticated display.

 ### Mode System